Updated A.Y. 2020-2021

 4. Know the core strategies, methods, techniques, and tools that support knowledge management in organizations.

 5. Examine business case studies and understand how they implemented knowledge management practices.

 The course will mostly focus its attention on the following three main areas:

 1. Knowledge in organisations and Knowledge society

 3. Tools and techniques for measuring Intellectual Capital

 Each section is composed by different segments and is addressed through a double-approach (i.e., theoretical and practical).
-The last part of the course is devoted to the students’ presentations of project works and case studies, based on the different topics discussed in class.
+The last part of the course is devoted to the students’ presentations of project works, based on the different topics discussed in class.

 3. Teaching Methods

 The course is built on lectures, discussion of case studies, and guest speakers’ experiences.
 The teaching method is a participant-centred learning one, which implies a high interaction between lecturer and students, and among students.
 Most of the lessons are composed by two parts: the first one specifically devoted to theory, and the second one more practical (through the presentation of real case studies, testimonials, etc.)